fanglade/Getting-and-Cleaning-Data-Course-Project/README.md

 6. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject which is called tidyData.txt.

-7. I create a Codebook that describes the variables in the data and the change that I made in order to clean up the data.
+7. Create a Codebook that describes the variables in the data and the change that I made in order to clean up the data.